junxit/us-congress-bills-116/metadata.md

 - 2019-05-07 — Introduced in Senate
 - 2019-05-07 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-07-10 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with amendments favorably.
+- 2019-12-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment.
+With written report No. 116-170.
+- 2019-12-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment.
+With written report No. 116-170.
+- 2019-12-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 320.